lrowleyabel/Census-2021/Projects/Provision of Care/README.md

 The below plot shows the observed change in the count of unpaid carers between 2011 and 2021 and then breaks it down into the following components:

-  - **Population growth component**: the change in the count that we would expect to see from the overall change in the size of the population.
+  - **Population growth component**: the change in the count of unpaid carers that we would expect to see from the overall change in the size of the population.
-  - **Population ageing component**: the change in the count that we would expect to see from the change in the age structure of the population.
+  - **Population ageing component**: the change in the count of unpaid carers that we would expect to see from the change in the age structure of the population.
-  - **Rate change component**: the change in the count that is attributable to a change in the underlying likelihood of the event occurring, independent of population growth and ageing.
+  - **Rate change component**: the change in the count of unpaid carers that is attributable to a change in the underlying likelihood of providing unpaid care, independent of population growth and ageing.

+The rate change component is about -1.3 million, meaning there are approximately 1.3 million fewer unpaid carers in 2021 than we would expect given population growth and ageing.

 <div style="width: 100%; padding-top: 20px; padding-bottom: 20px;">